 The place is immense, one of the biggest national parks in Laos.
 Includes a large mountain range with sandstone cliffs, river gorges and another three large rivers with tributaries which flow into the famous Mekong.

 There is great biodiversity there.
 The forest comprises many types of species.
 Animals can be found everywhere in the parks, like elephants, bears, tigers white-cheeked gibbons, amphibians, reptiles, langurs and many birds.
 Inside the park you can also find, three little villages usually housing ethnic groups.

 In 2005 has set the Ban Na Elephant Watch Tower and Homestay.
-This was to give the unique opportunity for visitors spot wild elephants at night.
+This was to give a unique opportunity for visitors to spot wild elephants at night.
 Nowadays, the Tourism Office of Laos is reporting no elephants in Phou Khao Khuay.

 Is possible to visit two waterfalls, Tad Leuk and Tad Xay in the eastern area of the park.
 Another amazing experience is to stay with a local family in a traditional open-plan Laos house.
 In Ban Hatkai village is possible, the homestay in part of a community-based project.

 You can reach the park on a day tour from the capital Vientiane.
 There are several people that organized this individually, or if you prefer rent a motorbike and drive until there.
 The best option is going with the popular Green Discovery, they offer diverse packages.

 Just 15 km away from Savannakhet is located Dong Natad Protected Area.
 You can visit by taking a ride on a bicycle, motorbike or tuk-tuk.
 This is one of the unique national parks in Laos, where you can observe rare species and plants.